tamucc-comp-bio/classroom_repo_2024/lectures/lecture07new.md

   ?BiocManager::install for help
 ```

-Continuing from the bioconductor website, with an eye on the pseudocode hints, we see that there is a new way to load the `EBImage` bioconductor library. biocLite has been depricated (scroll to bottom of bioconductor page to see).
+Continuing from the bioconductor website, with an eye on the pseudocode hints, we see that there is a new way to load the `EBImage` bioconductor library. biocLite has been deprecated (scroll to bottom of bioconductor page to see).

 _Note that we prefix the `install` command with `BiocManager::`.
 We did this because `install` could be a function in another R package.
 When this is a concern, you can add the name of the package for the command you want to run to make sure the correct function is run.
 5% of mysterious R behavior is caused by different packages having functions with the same name but the user does not realize it._